kim-marcel/list-demo/README.md

 - make alert in list-view removeable
 - add ability to "star"/ pin a list entry
 - use structured property in user for list (API)
+- delete main.py in packages/list-demo-api --> not needed